jdupak/diploma-thesis/src/00_thesis.md

 Detailed instructions for building gccrs are in the `README.md` file in the project's root directory.
 For tips on a better development experience (e.g., faster builds), refer to [@svp].

-The compiler binary is named `crab1`, and it is located in the `gcc` directory within the chosen build directory.
+The gccrs binary is named `crab1`, and it is located in the `gcc` directory within the chosen build directory.
+When built from the `borrowck-stage2` branch the binary will automatically include the borrow checker.
 Since gccrs is still experimental, the flag `-frust-incomplete-and-experimental-compiler-do-not-use` is required to use the compiler.
 To enable the borrow checker, add the `-frust-borrowcheck` flag.
 Any detected borrow checker errors will be reported as standard compilation errors.

 > ```text
 > $ crab1 -frust-incomplete-and-experimental-compiler-do-not-use \